openthread/ot-docs/site/en/guides/border-router/external-commissioning/cli.md

 *   Make sure that you're passing the correct port number when you start OT Commissioner.
 OTBR may use a different port after it's restarted or you reboot your platform.
-*   Make sure OTBR is running and that your Thread network is properly configured, including your PSKc.
-        *   Your Passphrase/Commissioner Credential must be a string between 6 and 255 characters.
+*   Make sure that OTBR is running and that your Thread network is properly configured, including your PSKc.
+Your Passphrase/Commissioner Credential must be a string between 6 and 255 characters.
 *   Check your global IP addresses, for example `ifconfig eth0`.
 You may be using the wrong IP address to start OT Commissioner.